 Rindon Johnson and Jordan Loeppky-Kolesnik are 2022 Black Cube Artist Fellows.
 Sitting a little way off, beyond the trees, so as to remain in the full ambit. marks the culmination of their fellowship, and was included in UPSTATE ART WEEKEND 2024.

-Sitting a little way off, beyond the trees, so as to remain in the full ambit. is a newly-commissioned, site-specific collaborative project consisting of a 24/7 online video livestream that chronicles several sculptural interventions as they engage with the wetlands near Saugerties, NY as a site of regenerative growth and interspecies interaction.
+Sitting a little way off, beyond the trees, so as to remain in the full ambit. is a newly-commissioned, site-specific collaborative project that chronicles several sculptural interventions as they engage with the wetlands near Saugerties, NY as a site of regenerative growth and interspecies interaction.

 Featuring four large, non-figurative steel sculptures that subtly alter the flow of the water in which they are situated, Sitting a little way off, beyond the trees, so as to remain in the full ambit. harnesses wetland processes such as stagnation and leaching.
 The design of these works yields new pathways for water retention and soil collection, while providing niches for flora and fauna.
 Transmitted to audiences via livestream, the work invites virtual visitors to observe how these sculptures engage with the surrounding wetlands over time, connecting far-flung audiences to an experimental ecosystem.
 The sculptures will cohabitate with the natural wetland surroundings, and will gradually submerge into and re-emerge from the landscape along with seasonal water levels.